heiko-braun/wildfly-metrics/README.md

 ./bin/domain.sh --domain-config=monitor-domain.xml --host-config=monitor-host.xml -b 127.0.0.1
 ```

 ## Get In touch

-The best way to reach out and discuss the monitor subsystem is the RHQ  mailing list and/or the Chat Room:
+The best way to reach out and discuss the monitor subsystem is the Wildfly mailing list and/or the Chat Room:

 * Mailing List: https://lists.jboss.org/mailman/listinfo/wildfly-dev
 * IRC: irc://freenode.org/#wildfly